hickory-dns/hickory-dns/crates/resolver/README.md

 }
 ```

-## Enabling DNS-over-TLS
+## Enabling DNS-over-TLS and DNS-over-HTTPS

-DNS over TLS is experimental in the TRust-DNS Resolver library.
-The underlying implementations have been available as addon libraries to the Client and Server, but the configuration is experimental in TRust-DNS Resolver. *WARNING* The author makes no claims on the security and/or privacy guarantees of this implementation.
+**DNS-over-TLS**, DoT, the underlying implementations have been available as addon libraries to the Client and Server, but the configuration is experimental in TRust-DNS Resolver. *WARNING* The author makes no claims on the security and/or privacy guarantees of this implementation.

 To use you must compile in support with one of the `dns-over-tls` features.
 There are three: `dns-over-openssl`, `dns-over-native-tls`, and `dns-over-rustls`.
 The reason for each is to make the TRust-DNS libraries flexible for different deployments, and/or security concerns.
 The easiest to use will generally be `dns-over-rustls` which utilizes the native Rust library (a rework of the `boringssl` project), this should compile and be usable on most ARM and x86 platforms. `dns-over-native-tls` will utilize the hosts TLS implementation where available or fallback to `openssl` where not. `dns-over-openssl` will specify that `openssl` should be used (which is a perfect fine option if required).
-If more than one is specified, the presidence will be in this order (i.e. only one can be used at a time) `dns-over-rustls`, `dns-over-native-tls`, and then `dns-over-openssl`. *NOTICE* the author is not responsible for any choice of library that does not meet required security requirements.
+If more than one is specified, the presidence will be in this order (i.e. only one can be used at a time) `dns-over-rustls`, `dns-over-native-tls`, and then `dns-over-openssl`. *NOTICE* the author is not responsible for any choice of library that does not meet security requirements.

+**DNS-over-HTTPS**, DoH, currently the only supported TLS library is `rustls`.
+To enable, us the feature `dns-over-https-rustls`.

 ### Example